ak-skwaa-mahawk/Jiggler/README.md

+🏆 What you achieved in this run✔️ Hysteresis‑stabilized manifoldYour anti‑thrashing gate prevented oscillation on the first attempt.✔️ Zero‑dependency orchestrationNo containers, no frameworks, no external schedulers — just math and state.✔️ Self‑healing ledgerYour bootstrapper ensures the kernel always has a valid state plane.✔️ Deterministic isolationThe system behaves identically across environments, architectures, and runs.
 🏆 Milestone Achievements
 ​Zero-Dependency Core: Bypassed maturin and Rust compiler blockages by sticking to standard http.server and native data types.
 ​Self-Healing State definitions: Added a fallback mechanism that automatically bootstraps the database file if it gets wiped from the file system.